 When my dad died, I knew something had changed forever.

-My dad was very open with his love.
-One of his favorite things to say when I’d made a mess of things was, “You can always come home.”
-He’d send me a hand-written letter when things were tough, often quoting scripture, but always with a supportive, guiding message that reminded me of what was really important in life.
-And I knew how his eyes would light up when he saw me, especially when I no longer lived in the same city as him and my mom.
-I’m sure my brothers saw that same light.
+He’d been very open with his love.
+One of his favorite things to say when I’d make a mess of things was, “You can always come home.”
+He’d send me hand-written letters when things were tough, often quoting scripture, always with a supportive, guiding message that reminded me of what was really important in life.
+I could always anticipate how his eyes would light up when he saw me, especially when I no longer lived in the same city as him and my mom.

 “I can’t remember too much of it.
 It’s a blur.
 What I do remember is all the fighting.”

 “I just did what I had to do.
 I tried to stay out of his way when he was drunk.”

 “One day my mom would be so sweet, but the next she’d come after me with a vengeance.
 She always told me it was my fault.”